jlikhuva/blog/posts/rmq.md

     /// `start_idx + median_idx`
     median_idx: usize,

-    /// The array to which the indexes above refer
+    /// The median of this block
-    underlying: &'a [T],
+    median: &'a T,
 }

 /// For quick construction and error checking. (start_idx, end_idx, underlying, median_idx)